 Ukraine’s top meat export, poultry exports were up 29% in dollar terms through September yoy, to $381 million.
 The third largest supplier of chicken meat to the EU, Ukraine exported 67,000 tons of poultry meat last year to Europe.
 In recent weeks, the countries approving imports of poultry meat from Ukraine include: Albania, Ghana, Hong Kong, Morocco, Tajikistan, and Tunisia.

-Ukraine’s “brains, hands, and grains," will be on display next month at the Ukraine House at Davos, Switzerland, at the time of the World Economic Forum.
-“Ukraine: Creativity, Innovation, Opportunity” will be the theme of the second Ukraine House, organized this time by Horizon Capital, Victor Pinchuk Foundation, Ukrainian Venture Capital and Private Equity Association and Western NIS Enterprise Fund.
+Ukraine’s “brains, hands and grains,” will be on display next month at the Ukraine House at the Davos “billionaires club,” the World Economic Forum.
+“Ukraine: Creativity, Innovation, Opportunity” will be the theme of the second Ukraine House, organized this time by Horizon Capital and Victor Pinchuk Foundation.
 From Jan.
-21-25, the House will be at Promenade 62, about a 15-minute walk from the Congress Center, a gathering point for 5,000 investors, CEOs, political leaders, and media influencers.
-Alexa Chopivsky, Executive Director of Ukraine House Davos, says: "We are delighted to amplify Ukraine's voice on the global stage and substantial progress made, resulting in a paradigm shift in investors' perception of Ukraine and its talented people."
+21-25, the House will be at Promenade 62, about a 15 minute walk from the Congress Center, gathering point for 5,000 investors, CEOs, political leaders and media influencers.
+Alexa Chopivsky, Executive Director of Ukraine House Davos, says: “We are delighted to amplify Ukraine’s voice on the global stage and substantial progress made, resulting in a paradigm shift in investors’ perception of Ukraine and its talented people.”

 A Nova Posta unit has signed an agreement to deliver goods for IKEA after the Swedish furniture retailer opens in Kyiv, probably late next year.
 IKEA plans to open a 5,000 square ‘city store’ in Ocean Mall, now under construction.
 About 20% the size of IKEA’s traditional suburban stores, the Kyiv IKEA will be a series of furniture showrooms.
 Without an adjacent warehouse, the store will encourage online shopping, instead of cash and carry.
 In this format, NP Logistic, the Nova Poshta unit, will play a core role: delivering goods from a Kyiv region warehouse.